-Newspapers appear to be the most successful tool for reaching job applicants.
+Other than discussions with current agency staff, newspapers appear to be the most successful tool for reaching job applicants.
 Community newspapers target disparate candidates; but the response has been minimal.
-Since January 2000, the Agency spent, in total, approximately \$4200.00 for community newspaper advertising.
-Job ads in the major Twin Cities newspaper average about \$1100.00 per ad.
-Because supervisors budget their own advertising costs for vacant jobs, exact cost data for each job is unavailable.
+Since January 2002, the Agency spent approximately \$2807 for community newspaper advertising.
+Job ads in the major Twin Cities newspapers average \$900 per ad.
 Ads were not run for all vacant jobs.

+The Internet now provides us our second largest number of job applicants.
 The Agency's web site is a newer recruitment tool.
-Along with job ads placed on Economic Security's web site, the Internet now provides us our second largest number of job applicants.
+Job ads are also placed on Employment and Economic Development's web site and the Department of Employee Relations' web site.